b13181554-prog/Yi/replit.md

   - Chat history management and contextual assistance
   - Read-only operations for project safety
   - Clear, minimalist interface focused on direct interaction
-- **Advanced AI Service for All Users** (October 2025 - Updated November 2025): Enhanced intelligent assistant system powered by Groq AI, available to all users with the following capabilities:
+- **Advanced AI Service for All Users** (October 2025 - Updated November 2025): Enhanced intelligent assistant system powered by Google Gemini AI, available to all users with the following capabilities:
   - **Smart Chat (`/ask`)**: Intelligent conversation with full context, market analysis, and comprehensive answers to user questions
   - **Group Chat Support**: AI assistant responds in Telegram groups when mentioned (@bot) or when replying to bot's message with full 7-language support (ar, en, fr, es, de, ru, zh)
   - **Internet Search (`/search`)**: Real-time web search using DuckDuckGo API (free, no API key required) with AI-powered analysis of results and cited sources